marcusgia2505/classsExGameInstructions/docs/020_Run_a_ready-made_game.rst

 There are other input types such as radio buttons or sliders which are explained in the section Elements.

-Start a Game

-During a lecture, the interaction between the lecturer and the participants takes place in the lecture mode.
-The lecturer’s browser is usually projected to a wall.
-Games are started and terminated in the lecture mode and the results are also displayed in this mode.
-The lecturer can start this game or select a different one.

-The lecturer can select a new game by choosing it from the drop down list.
-The drop down list shows all available games.
-A selected game can be started by pressing:

-Startblue.JPG

-By pressing start, the lecturer initiates the first stage of the game.
-If a game consists of several stages, the start button for the next stage appears after pressing the start button for the first stage.

-The counter over the start button shows how many participants are currently logged in.
-There is no minimum number of players required to start a game.

-If a game consists of several treatments and / or roles the participants will be placed into treatments / roles alternately.
-If the number of players is not a multiple of the group size, the programme code FindPartnerDecision (see Elements) can be equipped with a random argument, so that no players are excluded from the game.
-During the Game

-During the course of a stage, a display shows how many participants are logged in and how many of them have already made their decision in the current stage.

-Displres.JPG

-Here, 3 participants are logged in and 1 has already made their decision.

-    Tip: If you play a game with large groups, it can happen that participants take some time until they make their decision.
-You should wait for a while but then terminate the input phase and carry on if the added value of more input is fairly small.

-End the Game

-When the participants have made their decisions, the lecturer can end the game by clicking on „display results“.

-Dispay.JPG

-If games are played for real money, the lecturer does not only have the normal „display results“ button but also the enhanced button "Display results and payoff".
-If you should not want to pay out any money, for example in a practice round, you have the possibility of clicking on “display results only” below the actual button.

-Change parameters

-You can now change the parameters of a game by clicking on Para.JPG.
-For example, in a public goods game, you can change the MPCR, the endowment and the amount of rounds and restart the game with the new settings.
-You can restart the game by clicking on Rere.JPG.

 Simple quiz question
 --------------------